DamiaoCastro/DamiaoCastro/README.md

 - 👯 I’m looking to collaborate on Bigdata products CI/CD
 - 🤔 I’m looking for recommendations for the best github branches and github actions setup
+- 📫 You can text me via linkedIn: https://www.linkedin.com/in/damiaocastro/